foopod/intermittentFasting/_pages/concerns.md

 ### Other things to be aware of

 Intermittent fasting for most people is a significant change in diet.
-This is a good place to start so you have a headsup and can avoid these.
+It helps to be aware of some of the common things people experience.

 People sometimes develop **caffeine addictions**.
 Coffee is a quick and simple "meal replacement" as caffeine is a known hunger suppressant.
 If you are swapping out your breakfast for coffee make sure that you don't get carried away in the mornings, 1-2 cups of coffee or tea is plenty to see you through.